dharmafly/jsonpatch.js/docs/api.md

 room.
 It is an error to add to a parent object that doesn't exist or to try to replace an existing value in an object.

-  * doc - The document to operate against.
+  * document - The document to operate against.
 May be mutated.
   * value - The value to insert at the position pointed to

 Example: